SistaGod

 SistaGod is a 2006 Trinidadian fantasy drama, the first in a trilogy by director Robert Yao Ramesar.
 The film stars Evelyn Caesar Munroe, who also serves as the narrator of the story.
 She plays the role of Mari (the Sista God), who undergoes a transition from a girl who cheats death to a harbinger of death itself.

-The film is surreal, with a haunting musical score and Orisha songs sung by female calypsonian Ella Andall.
-Despite the genre, there are practically no visual effects and hardly any dialogue in this movie, but instead there is an emphasis on imagery.
-Trinidadian Carnival plays an integral part in the film, with the use of traditional characters that are still popular today.
+The film's musical score and Orisha songs are sung by female calypsonian Ella Andall.
+There are practically no visual effects and hardly any dialogue in the movie, instead emphasizing imagery.
+Trinidadian Carnival plays an integral part in the film, with the use of traditional characters.